eriktoller/andfn/README.md

 # AnDFN, Analytical Discrete Fracture Network

 ## Introduction
-This program is an analytic element model for a discrete fracture network.
+AnDFN is a computer program for the modelling of groundwater flow in a discrete fracture network (DFN).
+The program is based on the Analytic Element Method (AEM) and is distributed as a Python package with various modules and scripts.
 The original development of this code was funded by BeFo (Stiftelsen Bergteknisk Forskning).

+## Functionality
+AnDFN currently have the following functionality:
+- Generate random DFN
+- Compute the intersections of a DFN
+- Solve the AEM model for a DFN
+- Plot the flow net for the AEM model

+## Dependencies
+AnDFN requires the following Python packages:
+- Numpy
+- Pyvista
+- Matplotlib

 ## Citation
 The basic theory for this program is published in: